cmb69/chart_xh/README.md

     `languages/`.
 1. Check under `Plugins` → `Chart` in the back-end of the website, if all requirements are fulfilled.

+## Quick Start

+There is a sample chart `voting.xml` in `chart/examples/`.
+Copy the file into the contents folder of CMSimple_XH (`content/chart/`).
+Then embed the sample chart on a page:

+    {{{chart('voting')}}}

+Switch to view mode, and you should see a bar chart showing the results of the German federal elections in three categories for the years 2017, 2021, and 2025.
+Now go to the plugin administration (`Plugins` → `Chart` → `Administration`), select `voting` and press `Edit`.
+You see a form where you can edit the chart.
+For now, we only want to change the grouping, so that the votes for each party are shown right besides each other.
+To that purpose, check `transposed`, and `Save`.
+Go back to the page where the chart is shown, and you'll notice the difference.
+Now we want to show the chart as a semi-doughnut chart instead of a bar chart.
+Go to the edit form, and select `Semi-Doughnut` from the `Type` drop-down.
+Save and view the chart.
+Looks a bit strange, because we have three years; so go back to the edit form, and remove the labels of the more recent elections (the labels contents should only be `2017`).
+Save and view the chart again.
+Looks more like we are used to.

+Now go back to the edit form, and play around a bit.
+Maybe choose a different kind of chart type, or change the colors of the parties (there should be color pickers; otherwise consider to use a contemporary browser).
+Maybe change the order of the datasets (there are arrow buttons on the right), or delete a couple of datasets (there are trash can buttons), or maybe add a new dataset (there is a plus button at the top of the dataset table).
+And you may want to edit the values; you can do this directly in the textarea, but you can also use the edit button (pencil) where you get numeric input fields (makes it easier if you are accustomed to a decimal separator other that a dot).
+If you want to add or remove values, you need to do that in the textarea directly.
+Also you can try different aspect ratios (the width of the chart is always 100%; the aspect ratio determines the height).

+Finally, you may want to create your own chart.
+Go back to the administration (`Plugins` → `Chart` → `Administration`), press `New`, and edit the chart like before.
+The only difference is that you now have to fill in the `Name` field, which is disabled when you are editing an existing chart.
+Afterwards, you can show the new chart instead of the `voting` sample chart by changing the plugin call accordingly.

 ## Settings